 When not chasing storms, Kersten enjoys competing in regional amateur auto racing events.
 Since weather significantly affects auto racing, his fellow racers and local racetracks have tapped into Kersten’s ability to monitor and predict atmospheric conditions.

 "In racing, the weather affects how race cars perform," Kersten said.
-"Knowing humidity, temperature and wind conditions helps us set the cars up to race.
+"Knowing humidity, temperature, and wind conditions help us set the cars up to race.
 Keeping an eye on approaching storms is also very important for keeping (racers and spectators) safe.
 My AcuRite weather station is pivotal for doing this."

 It's the most important tool I have in my storm chasing arsenal.
 It's a must have and my team highly recommends it.